Have you been considering starting an email newsletter?

 Well, naturally, theyâll land back on your regular list, and they will receive your weekly emails!

 Iâll save the nuance of putting them into other automations for another day.
-If you want to read or hear more about that, send me a DM on Instagram or reply to one of my emails!
+If you want to get specific support with this, join my email program here.

 Scheduling Your Emails + What To Send